Enhanced GCD through ORBGRAND-AI: Exploiting Partial and Total Correlation in Noise: Performance Evaluation

 \section{Performance Evaluation}

-The standard channel for soft decision decoding benchmarking is BPSK subject to additive White Gaussian noise (AWGN).
-We consider the natural correlated generalization where AWGN is replaced with a first order Gauss-Markov process \cite{orbgrandai2025Journal}.
-That arises, for example, in an equalized inter-symbol-interference (ISI) channel subject to AWGN.
-Let $Z_1,\ldots,Z_n$ be i.i.d.
-Gaussian random variables with mean zero and variance $\sigma^2$.
+Given a set of autocovariance constraints, the minimal-order Gauss-Markov process consistent with those constraints achieves the highest entropy among all stationary processes satisfying those constraints \cite{Choi}.
+We consider the first order Gauss-Markov process which arises, for example, in an equalized inter-symbol-interference (ISI) channel subject to AWGN.
+Let $Z_1,\ldots,Z_n$ be independent and identically distributed Gaussian random variables with mean zero and variance $\sigma^2$.
+The definition of the Gauss-Markov process for BPSK is given as follows, whose generalization to higher order modulation will become clear.
 A Gauss-Markov process, $\{N^n\}$, with correlation $\rho$ is defined by $N_1=Z_1$ and $N_i=\rho N_{i-1}+\sqrt{1-\rho^2}Z_i$ for $i=2,\ldots,n$.
 The received signal is $Y^n=(1-2X^n)+N^n\in \mathbb{R}^n$.
 For any $m\leq n$, we have that